FOUNDATION DEGREE IN TECHNICAL THEATRE & STAGE MANAGEMENT

 FEES AND FUNDING

-Tuition fees for UK/EU students applying for the BA (Hons) in Acting will be £9,250* (*subject to formal parliamentary approval and further increase in subsequent years in line with Government policy).
+Tuition fees for UK/EU students applying for the Foundation Degree in Technical Theatre and Stage Management will be no less than £9,250* (*subject to formal parliamentary approval and further increase in subsequent years in line with government policy).

-UK and EU FEESAs noted above, these will be not less than £9,000.
-RADA also welcomes applications from students who already hold a degree and has a number of places at the home/EU rate for such students.
+As noted above, these will be not less than £9,250.
+RADA welcomes applications from students who already hold a degree and has a number of places at the home/EU rate for such students.
 Second degree students are not eligible for government-sponsored loans or grants.
 They are eligible for RADA Scholarship support (see below for more information).

-OVERSEAS TUITION FEESNon-EU international students are required to pay the full cost of their fee and living costs and made an offer of the basis of paying privately.
+Non-EU international are students are required to pay the full cost of their fee and living costs and made an offer on the basis of paying privately.
 However, all funding issues are discussed individually with each student once an offer has been made.
-Fees for 2017-18 have yet to be agreed, but will not be less than £17,700.
+Fees for 2018-9 have yet to be agreed, but will not be less than £18,100.
 Further information about fee rates for non-EU international students will be available from RADA and on the Conservatoire website, once agreed.
 Please check our website regularly for updates.

 RADA charges an application fee for all courses.
 Our admissions process is not automated and may involve significant contact with an individual applicant.
 We do not refund application fees.
 Please see our Admissions Policy for further information.